Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 Your listing will be public across all of Facebook Marketplace.
 To an extent, that means so will your personal Facebook profile.
 Some might want to keep these separate altogether.
 Other platforms like eBay and Amazon prompt businesses to create seller-specific accounts.

 There are hundreds of posts going up on Marketplace, and it can be quite easy to get lost in the crowd.
 Yes, you have the benefit of categories, but with no seller’s fee, you’re likely to be mixed in with just as many regular consumers as you are with people trying to run a resale business.
+If this is an issue, it may be worth learning how to sell on eBay, where you can reach niche audiences.

 It’s harder to establish yourself as a niche reseller.
 For fashion enthusiasts that are used to platforms like Poshmark, where you can customize your closet, and Vinted, where you know you’ll find amazing secondhand fashion, this can be a bummer.
 If you’re used to an active community of like-minded individuals, you may want to branch off elsewhere or use Facebook Marketplace for one-off items that don’t fit your typical customer base.

 There is no auction function to Facebook Marketplace, so you can’t see other offers.
 It’s not uncommon for pricing to be set high in order to be negotiated down.
 Be firm in your description if you will accept other offers.
 Especially if you are meeting up in person, you don’t want to deal with last-minute changes, or worse, have them back out at the last minute.
+If you’re looking for a more consistent source of inventory – and without the hassle – you can look into selling returns from Amazon.

 Due to the lack of seller fees and the massive Facebook user base, it makes sense that there is a larger likelihood for scams.
 Once you see something you’re interested in, you should then check what the market value is.
 If it seems too good to be true, you’re probably better off steering clear.
 And those “FREE” or $1 listings?
 Proceed with caution.
 If you’re meeting up in person, be sure to test the item to ensure you’re not buying something defective since conditions may vary.